Anthony Ler: 14 May 2001: Murder of Annie Leong

 Taking with him some papers, Anthony Ler went to visit his wife late at night, at about 11:00 p.m. and asked to meet out in the playground with their daughter.
 After they met up, Ler asked Leong to sign some papers regarding the unsettled mortgage of their flat, in which they would ask for the mortgage to be settled in monthly installments.
 Leong agreed to, and asked Ler if he had a pen.
-Ler said no. Hence, Leong decided to go up to her mother's flat to get a pen, while Ler stayed behind to accompany four-year-old Avelyn in the playground.
+Ler said no. Hence, Leong decided to go up to her mother's flat to get a pen, while Ler stayed behind to accompany their four-year-old daughter in the playground.
 Unknown to Leong, she was lured into a lethal trap set by her own husband.

 The 15-year-old youth, who was in the ground floor watching the family of three in secrecy, upon seeing Leong about to go up on the lift, made his move as instructed by Ler.
 He quickly ran up the stairs and reached the fourth floor on time to see Leong stepping out of the lift.
 From behind, the teenager immediately set upon Leong, covering the screaming woman's mouth with a red cloth on one hand while wielding the knife on the other hand to stab Leong on the neck and chest.
 After that, the murderer fled the scene, leaving a mortally wounded Leong staggering to the outside of her mother's flat.
 Leong knocked on her mother's door and said that she had been stabbed before collapsing in front of her horrified mother and brother.

 At the same time, Ler heard his wife's screams from downstairs and quickly, together with his daughter, got up to his mother-in-law's flat (with the knowledge that the boy had done his job).
 In front of neighbours and family members, Ler put up a shocked expression, repeatedly telling his wife to not sleep while calling her name.
 Leong's brother told Ler that the ambulance was arriving and told the family to get some towels to stop the bleeding.
 They thought she had been stabbed on her chest and neck only; it was only after they cut Leong's clothes away and discovered a stab wound on her back.
 While the family were busy attending to Leong, the 15-year-old murderer fled to a bus stop, where he hired a taxi and rode it to the beach, and disposed the murder weapon into the sea, as what Ler instructed him to prior to murdering Leong.

 An ambulance arrived and brought Leong to Tan Tock Seng Hospital.
 A few hours later, on the midnight of 15 May 2001, 30-year-old Annie Leong Wai Mun died from her injuries.
 An autopsy had certified that Leong had died from "acute haemorrhage due to stab wounds of heart and lung".
 The neck and chest wounds were measured 6 cm and 15 cm long respectively.